delightfulabyss/coinflip-dapp/readme.md

 ## General Information

 This project is a decentralized betting game where a user can bet an amount of Ether using an Ethereum smart contract and either wins or loses base on 50:50 odds.
 When the player places their bet, a random number, either 1 or 0, is requested from [Provable](https://provable.xyz/)'s oracle service.
 If the random number is 0, the player receives double their bet.
 If the random number is 1, the player loses their bet to the smart contract.
-This project was built as part of an educational exercise in the [Ivan on Tech Blockchain Academy](https://academy.ivanontech.com/).
+This project was built as part of coursework in the [Ivan on Tech Blockchain Academy](https://academy.ivanontech.com/).

 ## Technologies